 Coulter, John Merle, 1851-1928: Born of missionary parents in Ningpo, China.
 Came to Indiana when two years old.
 Received his PhD in 1883 from Indiana University.
 From 1871-1879 was Professor of Natural Sciences at Hanover College.
 During the field seasons of 1872-1875 Coulter served as the Assistant Geologist and Botanist to the United States Geological Survey in the Rocky Mountains (the Hayden Survey).
-In his lifetime he became a revered Professor, a prolific researcher and writer, President of Indiana University, President of Lake Forest College, and Professor of Botany and Botany Department Head (1896-1926) at the University of Chicago.
+In his lifetime he became a revered Professor, a prolific researcher and writer, President of Indiana University, President of Lake Forest College, and Professor of Botany and Head of the Botany Department (1896-1926) at the University of Chicago.

 Coulter was the founder of the "Botanical Gazette" and its editor for half a century.
 He was a member of the American Association of University Professors; the Indiana, Illinois, and Chicago Academies of Science; the Botanical Society of America; and the American Association for the Advancement of Science (where he served as President).
 He was elected to the National Academy of Sciences in 1909.

 Coulter's renown was such that around 1923 he was

-Coulter's advice provided strong guidance to N. Gist Gee, China's Suzhou University Biology Department's founder and administrator who, himself, significantly affected the direction of science education throughout China in the 1920s and 1930s.
-(The little known China science education aspect of Coulter's accomplishments is from Biology and Revolution in Twentieth-Century China (p.
-68) by Laurence Schneider.)
+Coulter's advice provided strong guidance to N. Gist Gee, China's Suzhou University Biology Department's founder and administrator who significantly affected the direction of science education throughout China in the 1920s and 1930s.
+(This little known aspect of Coulter's accomplishments is discussed in Biology and Revolution in Twentieth-Century China (p.
+68) by Laurence Schneider, my brother.)